-In the diesel engine services segment, with the stable drilling activity in the Gulf of Mexico and positive inland and coastal marine transportation markets, service activity levels for the marine diesel engine services market during the 2014 first six months reflected a modest improvement and is anticipated to reflect some modest softness due to seasonality during the 2014 third quarter.
+In the diesel engine services segment, with the stable drilling activity in the Gulf of Mexico and positive inland and coastal marine transportation markets, service activity levels for the marine diesel engine services market during the 2014 first nine months reflected a modest improvement and is anticipated to remain stable during the 2014 fourth quarter.
 The power generation market should remain stable, benefiting from engine-generator set upgrades and parts sales for both domestic and international customers.
 The land-based diesel engine services market consists of manufacturing and remanufacturing of oilfield service equipment, including pressure pumping units, and the distribution and service of their components, which include high-speed diesel engines, transmissions and pumps, many of the same components used by marine customers.
 Currently, an estimated 18 million horsepower is employed in the North American pressure pumping business.
 As a result of excess pressure pumping horsepower in 2012 and 2013, new orders for pressure pumping units essentially stopped and the supply and distribution portion of the land-based market slowed.
-During the 2014 second quarter, the land-based diesel engine business results reflected an improvement in manufacturing and remanufacturing of oil service equipment and the Company anticipates a continued improvement in this market in the 2014 second half.
+During the 2014 second and third quarters, the land-based diesel engine business results reflected an improvement in manufacturing and remanufacturing of oilfield service equipment and the Company anticipates a continued improvement in the 2014 fourth quarter.